RepairCase Study

 Q4: Will hyaluronic acid tear trough fillers really avoid the "caterpillar" effect?

 A4: Technique is the key.
-As long as the injection layer is correct (primarily deep support) and an appropriately supportive HA formula is selected, superficial accumulation causing the "caterpillar" phenomenon can be avoided.
+As long as the injection layer is correct (primarily deep support) and an appropriately supportive HA (Hyaluronic Acid — sugar molecule naturally in skin, holds water) formula is selected, superficial accumulation causing the "caterpillar" phenomenon can be avoided.
 Liusmed Clinic's "non-puffy technique" was designed precisely for this purpose.

 Q5: What is ultrasound-guided injection?